 Don't forget to save your token in a safe place, we'll use it later.

 Finally, run this snippet to connect your worker node to the master node;

 sudo curl -sfL https://get.k3s.io | K3S_URL=”https://masternode:6443” K3S_TOKEN=token sh -

 sudo k3s kubectl get nodes

 We completed K3s cluster installation on RP's.
-Feel free to discover your newly created home made K3s cluster.
+Feel free to discover your newly created homemade K3s cluster.

-Here is the my cluster final picture;
+Here is my cluster's final picture;